clytras/UIPlay/README.md

 # UIPlay

 This is a small utility that preloads audio files and lets developers to play them at any point they need to.
-This utility properly cacthes all corecponding errors that may occur during loading and playback.
+This utility properly cacthes all corresponding errors that may occur during loading and playback.
 It forces browser to preload files by appending HTML elements for each object that is initialized.

 ## Demo